Mishalzeera/the-money-manager/TESTING.md

 --wishlist.html: Validated successfully other than Jinja code

+## Javascript testing

+Since the Javascript is very minimal in this app - simply fading pages in as the user navigates - testing it was as simple as adding an 'alert' to the Javascript file and making sure it showed when refreshing the page.

+GSAP was used, and placed in the correct order with a very simple custom script.

 # Suggested Tests For Possible Future Maintainability

 | Test Label |Test Action  |Expected Outcome|Test Outcome|
 |--|--|--|--|